 Although your skin does naturally create its ceramides, like everything else that our body produces mostly declines as we age.
 While you can't completely stop the decrease of your natural levels of ceramides, incorporating ceramide into your regime would help increase the level with the cream to top up the skin's ceramides level.
 It will simultaneously repair skin barriers and diminish inflammation.

 9. Hyaluronic Acid helps slow down the effect of aging and hydrate skin.

 Hyaluronic Acid (HA) is a powerful moisturizer and is one of the primary contributors to keep our skin supple, hydrated, refreshed, and encourages skin cell renewal.
-The Hyaluronic Acid is a humectant with the most significant ability to hold water up to 1,000 its weight in water.
+Hyaluronic Acid is a humectant with the most significant ability to hold water up to 1,000 its weight in water.
 It absorbs and retains water within the skin and keeps the body well-lubricated moisturizer.
 The main reason why Hyaluronic Acid is so popular right now and almost every well-known brand of skincare products dedicates one exclusive line for Hyaluronic Acid.
-It has mega power ability hydrate your skin like none other, keep its natural glow and radiant.
+It has mega power ability to hydrate your skin like none other keep its natural glow and radiant.

-Hyaluronic Acid (HA) is produced naturally in our bodies, the most substantial amount of Hyaluronic Acid found in the skin, the eyes, and the connective tissue.
+Hyaluronic Acid (HA) is produced naturally in our bodies; the most substantial amount of Hyaluronic Acid is found in the skin, the eyes, and the connective tissue.
 But as we age, the skin's HA level can decrease; this is why we need extra help from serum to replace this substance that we lose because of environmental stressors.